-The Glickman Hillel Center is proposed to be located on a triangular 0.8-acre parcel in La Jolla across the street from UC San Diego.
-The property is bound by La Jolla Village Drive, La Jolla Scenic Drive, and La Jolla Scenic Way.
+The Glickman Hillel Center will be located on a 0.8-acre parcel across the street from UC San Diego.
+The property is bound by La Jolla Village Drive, La Jolla Scenic Drive North, and La Jolla Scenic Way.

-GHC consists of three small structures surrounding a courtyard overlooking La Jolla Village Drive.
+The Glickman Center consists of three buildings surrounding a courtyard.
 Features of the project include:

-- 6,479 square feet of space in three one- and two-story buildings surrounding a central courtyard, designed to be compatible with the adjacent community;
+- 6,479 square feet of space in three one- and two-story buildings surrounding a central courtyard;

 - 27 spaces of surface parking and bicycle storage facilities;

-- A small park-like area, open to the public and maintained by Hillel, with California native species and Torrey Pines, and walking paths to encourage pedestrian and bicycle access;
+- A small park-like area, open to the public and maintained by Hillel, at the gateway to La Jolla;

-- Environmental sustainability: LEED Silver, solar energy meeting 30-50 percent of on-site energy demand, optimized water conservation;
+- Environmental sustainability: built to LEED Silver standards, solar energy meeting 30-50 percent of on-site energy demand, optimized water conservation.

-Hillel is proposing to construct the Glickman Hillel Center on a triangular property it owns across the street from UC San Diego.
+Hillel plans to construct the Glickman Hillel Center on a triangular property it owns across the street from UC San Diego.
 The property is bounded by La Jolla Village Drive, La Jolla Scenic Drive, and La Jolla Scenic Way.
-The nearly 6,500-square-foot religious center consists of three small buildings around a central courtyard that will house a chapel/library, a professional leadership center, a common area for students to meet and surface parking.
+The nearly 6,500-square-foot center consists of three small buildings around a central courtyard.
 The project has been carefully designed to ensure that it complements the surrounding neighborhood in scale and design.
 The landscape plan for the property will incorporate a small open park-like area that includes a publicly-accessible walking path, a bench and a water fountain.
 Environmental sustainability is a priority for the project; it will be built to LEED Silver standards, optimize water conservation, include on-site renewable energy (solar), and reduce vehicle use through enhanced bicycle and pedestrian facilities.